djedjethai/gokfk-regent/README.md

 # Fork from Confluent-kafka-go Schema-registry

 **kfk-schemaregistry is a fork of Confluent's Golang client.
 It includes the implementation of the protobuf Record-Name-Strategy**, a feature that is currently not present in the original Confluent client, as they have not merged the related pull request (PR).
-This fork is primarily beneficial for users who specifically require this functionality
+This fork is primarily beneficial for users who specifically require this functionality.

 **kfk-schemaregistry addresses a critical issue within the schema-registry's cache management in lrucache.go**.
 This fork addresses the issue due to the non-merging of a related pull request (PR) in the original project.
-Notably, without this cache fix, the cache fails to remove the last lruElements entry when it reaches its capacity limit, resulting in the cache's allocated capacity not being respected."
+Notably, without this cache fix, the cache fails to remove the last lruElements entry when it reaches its capacity limit, resulting in the cache's allocated capacity not being respected.

 **Please note that when you use confluent-kafka-go, you end up with twice the code due to the schema-registry client**, which comes bundled with the official package by default. **However, if you opt for a different Kafka client, you can leverage this fork (kfk-schemaregistry) to seamlessly interact with the schema-registry.**